Popular Stores

 Invest In An Energy-Efficient Air Conditioner

-In 2022, a typical American home used 10,791 kWh of electricity, with air conditioner making up 16%.
-Therefore, air conditioner in a typical American home consumes 1,727 kWh of electricity per year.
+In 2022, a typical American home used 10,791 kWh of electricity, with air conditioners making up 16%.
+Therefore, an air conditioner in a typical American home consumes 1,727 kWh of electricity per year.

 Energy Star certified air conditioners can reduce energy by 15% to 26%.
 By using this kind of air conditioner, you can save 259 to 449 kWh of electricity per year, resulting in an average savings of $71.84.
 The starting price for an Energy Star-certified air conditioner is $419.